CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 | Processing Throughput Average            |       |
 | Processing Throughput Standard Deviation |       |

-## 1 Producer VM: 5 Instances - 1 Consumer VM: 1 Instance - Medium Message Size
+## 3 Producer VMs: 8 Instances - 3 Consumer VMs: 8 Instances - Large Message Size

-Run five producer program instances on one VM.
-Configure the producers to always send the [medium](./messages/medium.txt) message.
+Run eight instances of your producer program on three VMs (24 instances total).
+Configure your producer to always send the [large](./messages/large.txt) message.

 Ensure you run your programs in such a way that the output is not lost.
 For example: `python main.py > results.csv`.

-Run one instance of the consumer program on one VM.
+Run eight consumer program instances on three VM's.

 Generate `latencies.csv` and `throughput.csv` using the program provided by the experiment designers team.

-Fill this table with the appropriate links (The producer CSV folder should have five CSVs in it):
+Fill this table with the appropriate links (The producer CSV folder should have 24 CSVs in it):

 | File Name      | Link |
 | -------------- | ---- |